GreyBlog/greyblog.github.io/_posts/2025-05-05-library-flipflop.md

 <script type='text/javascript' src='https://www.intensedebate.com/js/genericCommentWrapperV2.js'></script>
 <script type="text/javascript" src="https://www.intensedebate.com/js/genericLinkWrapperV2.js"></script>

+If you wish to post anonymously there is no need to fill in the email field.

 If you have trouble posting a comment please use a chrome browser.
 Comments may not work with Firefox or other browsers, we are working to rectify this.